Where does the word pumpkin come from?

 The type of seed you need to grow a giant pumpkin is the Atlantic Giant variety, botanical name Cucurbita maxima.

 Where do I get my giant pumpkin seeds?

-Pumpkin seeds can be brought from a few different places, Trademe, Kings Seeds, or maybe you know someone that has some seeds from a giant pumpkin.
+Pumpkin seeds can be bought from a few different places, Trademe, Kings Seeds, or maybe you know someone that has some seeds from a giant pumpkin.
 Check out the Sourcing Giant Pumpkin Seeds Page for more info.

 Where do I get giant pumpkins seedlings from?